This chapter describes how to access CiviEngage functionality and gives suggestions on how to use the custom field sets and profiles that it includes.

 This custom field set may be used to classify the type of organisational contact so that you can target your outreach and communications.

-- Constituent Type - Org: this custom field is required and may be used to classify the type of organisation contact, such as Member Organisation, Affiliate Organisation, Business, Government.
+- Constituent Type - Org: this custom field is required and may be used to classify the type of organisation contact, such as Member Organisation, Affiliate Organisation, Business, or Government.

 This custom field set may be used to capture information about grants for a particular foundation.
 You can view and edit this custom field if you create an organisation contact with subtype Foundation.